-IFF provides a sustainability CAPEX fund of approximately \$1-2 million annually for the purpose of improving water-related and other sustainability projects.
-In 2019, from this fund there was a project at our Tilburg site to optimize the cleaning process of pipes that will reduce water usage by 25,800 cubic meters per year.
-This budgeted fund shifts annually based on available funds and projects are selected on projected environmental impacts as well as return on investment.
-In 2019, water-related CAPEX and OPEX expenditure increased due to an increase in available projects that maximized impact on water related goals.
-All water reduction projects are guided by our triple bottom line philosophy to create environmental, social, and economic benefits.
-In the future we anticipate the growth of our sustainability CAPEX as IFF continues to expand its operations through acquisitions.
+IFF provides an annual sustainability CAPEX fund for the purpose of improving water-related and other sustainability projects.
+In 2020, funding for water related projects were expected to reduced over 60,000 M3 of withdraws annually with an expected payback of 3.4 years.
+In particular, IFF's Benicarlo facility implemented as vacuum jet steam reduction project that is expected to achieve a minimum of 12,000 cubic meters of water annually.
+This budgeted fund shifts annually based on available funds and projects are selected on both environmental and financial benefits in line with our triple bottom line philosophy.
+In 2020, water-related CAPEX increased due to an increase in viable projects that maximized impact on water related goals.
+We anticipate continued growth of our sustainability and water-related CAPEX as IFF continues to expand its operations through acquisitions.
 This will increase the need for the sustainability CAPEX so we can continue to progress on our water goals.